jarmitage/jarmlib/README.md

 - Other experiments

 ## Setup
-- Set the absolute paths in `Boot.hs`, `Targets.hs` and `Lib.hs`
+- Set the absolute path in `Boot.hs`
 - Run `:script /path/to/Boot.hs` when booting Tidal (this will depend on your editor)

 ## Customisation
 - Comment out what you do/don't want inside `Boot.hs`, `Targets.hs` and `Lib.hs`

 ## Questions/comments
-- Why isn't this "proper Haskell/SuperCollider code/modules"?
-I'm lazy, and this works fine!
 - Contact here or Twitter (`@jdkarmitage`).

 ## Buy Me A Coffee